Combo: Co-speech holistic 3D human motion generation and efficient customizable adaptation in harmony: Experiments

 \subsection{Verification on \texttt{X}-Adapter}

 In Sec.~\ref{sec:4.3.1}, we first analyze the effectiveness of the \texttt{X}-adapter in emotion transfer during training, and then further explore the two benefits it brings: multi-modal editing and unseen emotion editing during inference.
 These experiments are conducted on Scott data.
-Then, in Sec.~\ref{sec:4.3.2}, we analyze the effectiveness of the \texttt{X}-adapter in identity transfer and further validate cross-identity transfer under various conditions.
+Then, in Sec.~\ref{sec:4.3.2}, we analyze the effectiveness of the \texttt{X}-adapter in identity transfer and validate cross-identity transfer under various conditions.
 These experiments are conducted on Neutral data.
-Finally, in Sec.~\ref{sec:4.3.3}, we provide a detailed analysis of overall tuning efficiency.
+We further conduct the user study to supplement more comprehensive subjective analysis in Sec.~\ref{sec:4.3.4}.
+Finally, we provide a detailed analysis of overall tuning efficiency in Sec.~\ref{sec:4.3.3}.